An easy one-pot meal, perfect for midweek dinners. This vegan Thai yellow curry is naturally gluten-free and comforting.

-One note: this Vibrant Thai Yellow Curry is not thick - it's meant to be slightly more 'soup'-like.
-This is based on some I've had in the past and loved.
+Curry thickness - This curry is not thick: it's meant to be slightly more 'soup'-like, as this is based on one I had in the past and loved.
 That said, the liquid should be really flavourful and tasty.
-If it's not, there are a couple of things you can try.
+If it's not, troubleshoot by following these next three tips:

 - 2 large cloves of garlic, crushed